OhMyGuus/BetterCrewLink/README.md

 - CPU usage is lower than original CrewLink.
 - You can actually press the mute key/deafen key while clicked on BetterCrewLink.
 - Your mouse doesn't start to lag because of the buggy input hook.
+- You can play BetterCrewLink without having to be stuck in MENU infinitely.
 - Changing the speaker setting does actually something unlike original CrewLink where it is always using the default output.
-- Compatible with CrewLink 2.0
 - Microphone Echo Cancellation.
 - Microphone Eoise Suppression.
 - More overlay positions and you can set the overlay to the top/bottom and you can set it so it shows everyone even when they aren't talking.
 - You can set the lobby up so only death people can talk. (normal lobbies but then with death talk)
-- Support for new versions of Among Us. (v2021.3.31.3 and v2021.4.1)
+- Support for new/older versions of Among Us. (v2021.5.10)
-- Support for Custom Colors. (mods that add more colors)
+- Support for Custom Colors/Hats/Skins. (mods that add more colors/hats/skins)
 - Support for Linux.
 - Support for Mobile.
 ```